£28.95 + VAT per course

 - Friendly, UK-based customer support centre in case you have any queries

-- Regional variants available for England, Scotland and Wales
+- Regional variants available for England, Wales, Scotland and Northern Ireland

 - Course regularly updated to fit legislation changes